CloudLabs-MOC/mslearn-azure-developer/instructions/azure-api-mgmt/Lab01-getting-started-page.md

 # Getting Started with Lab 1: Import and Configure an API with Azure API Management

-### Estimated Duration: 40 Minutes
+### Estimated Duration: 45 Minutes

 ## Overview

 Welcome to **Lab 1: Import and Configure an API with Azure API Management (APIM)**.
 In this lab, you will learn how to create an Azure API Management instance, import an API from an OpenAPI specification, configure backend settings, and test API operations.
-By the end of this lab, you will understand how APIM manages APIs, applies policies, and exposes APIs securely and consistently.

-This Getting Started guide will help you navigate your virtual environment, access your lab resources, and prepare your Azure workspace before you begin the exercises.
+This guide prepares you to navigate the lab environment and Azure Portal before starting the exercises.

 ## Lab Objectives